Skip to main content Skip to footer

 Policies

 The student is responsible for contacting both the Testing Center and their instructor to make arrangements for testing.
-They should verify that their instructor has emailed or sent the exam and the necessary instructions regarding it to the Testing Center.
-Questions about exam content, formatting, allowed materials and retakes should be directed to the instructor.
+They should verify that their instructor has sent the exam materials to the Center.
+Questions about exam content, formatting, and allowed materials should be directed to the instructor.
 Cell phones or any other technology (smartwatches, tablets, laptops, etc.) will not be accepted as "calculators" or "note sheets."
 Students should also verify that they are scheduling for their exams during a window approved by the instructor.

 Scheduling for a Proctored Exam